 Testimonials are powerful assets to increase brand awareness and trust.
 While a case study might help sway a prospect who’s further down the funnel, think about the impact a social photo essay of sorts could have in increasing your brand profile.
 Other followers who can see your products being used by real people is a huge co-sign.
 If you have an expansive following across social networks, tap some of your most avowed brand evangelists for promotional photos, like of their dog with a custom neckerchief or a selfie sporting makeup they ordered.
 You can also start a social media competition encouraging followers to submit their own photos.
 Just make sure to get permission to reuse any third party’s photography in content marketing, either in this exact case or any other where use has to be approved.

-Now, the CMI would warn content marketers away from using stock photography.
-This argument has a lot of merit — we’ve already torched stock photography many times up to this point — but in some cases, businesses may have no choice but to use this option.
+As marketers, we’ve already torched stock photography many times up to this point — but in some cases, businesses may have no choice but to use this option.
 Time is money, and such resources are often scarce; not every small business may be able to pursue photo shoots frequently enough to supply all their visual content needs.

 When this last resort must be taken, just know there are stock photo vendors out there that offer quality images.
 A couple to consider include: